Sauna-in-The-Sun/GorgonOS/README.md

 # GorgonOS
-Ubuntu-Based Operating System for Gaming and Developer
+Operating System for Gaming and Developer
+Powered by Linux Kernel (Ubuntu-Based)